-Minerva Cordero received degrees in mathematics from the University of Puerto Rico (B.S.), the University of California at Berkeley (M.S.) and the University of Iowa (PhD).
-She is Professor of Mathematics and Associate Dean for Academic Affairs in the College of Science at The University of Texas at Arlington and a renowned researcher, whose work has been supported by the National Science Foundation and the National Security agency, among others.
+Minerva Cordero received degrees in mathematics from the University of Puerto Rico (B.S.), the University of California at Berkeley (M.S.) and The University of Iowa (PhD).
+She is a Professor of Mathematics and Associate Dean for Academic Affairs in the College of Science at The University of Texas at Arlington and a renowned researcher, whose work has been supported by the National Science Foundation and the National Security agency

 A dedicated teacher, she has received several awards for her outstanding work including the prestigious President's Excellence in Teaching Award at Texas Tech University and the Regents’ Outstanding Teaching Award from the University of Texas System.
 In 2007 she received the Texas Section Award for Distinguished College or University Teaching of Mathematics.